FTSE to rise 6 percent by year end - Reuters poll

-LONDON Britain's top share index looks set to rise 6 percent from now until the end of 2013 as confidence in the global economy improves, according to a Reuters poll.
+LONDON The FTSE 100 looks set to rise 6 percent from now until the end of 2013 as confidence in the global economy improves, according to a Reuters poll.

 The FTSE index, which owing to its makeup is often driven more by international than domestic conditions, is expected to withstand a period of uncertainty over the course of global monetary policy and set a record high in the next 12 months.